ybaff/data_analysis_portfolio/README.md

 # data_analysis_portfolio
-This repository contains a collection of small data analysis projects using Python and Pandas.
+This repository has a collection of small data analysis projects using Python, Pandas and SQL.
 Each folder contains a project notebook and a short explanation of the analysis.